Core App Dashboard: How to build a single source of truth system dashboard for your business

 4. Appointments

-Find areas for improvement and streamline appointment scheduling procedures, and monitor these KPIs.
-For example, a high percentage of no-shows may lead to lost revenue possibilities and resource waste.
+Find areas for improvement, streamline appointment scheduling procedures, and monitor these KPIs.
+For example, a high percentage of no-shows may lead to lost revenue opportunities and resource waste.
 On the other hand, a protracted wait time for making appointments can result in irate clients and diminished sales.

 5. Payments